neuro-inc/platform-docs/core/working-with-the-platform/jobs.md

 ### Monitoring jobs

-You can monitor various parameters of your currently running jobs such as CPU and GPU usage, network traffic, prices, etc., in the Web UI.
+You can monitor various parameters of your currently running jobs such as CPU and GPU usage, network traffic, prices, etc., in the Apolo Console.

 All of this information is accessible in the [Grafana](https://grafana.com/)-based **User Jobs Monitor** feature.
 To access this feature, go to the **Information** tab and click **USER JOBS MONITOR**:\
 &#x20;&#x20;